 The March 11, 2011 earthquake and tsunami washed away at least 15,846 people, according to the National Police Agency.
 They numbered the total collapse of houses at 128,554.
-Royden and Nancy Toma are on staff with Japan Campus Crusade for Christ and some of the few believers in Ishinomaki, the second largest city in the Miyagi prefecture of Japan.
+Royden and Nancy Toma are on staff with Japan Cru and some of the few believers in Ishinomaki, the second largest city in the Miyagi prefecture of Japan.
 Their ministry currently involves rebuilding houses and ministering to the spiritual needs of Tohoku, the northeast region of Japan.

 Japanese-Americans from California, Roy and Nancy Toma were living in south Japan before the tsunami.
 They had honored God’s call to show Christ’s love to Japan, and eight years ago settled with their three children in Okinawa, the southernmost island of Japan.
 The youngest, Joseph was 4.
 “We thought we would live in Okinawa for the rest of our lives,” says Roy.